Uniform negative immersions and the coherence of one-relator groups: Irreducible complexes

 \subsection{Unfolding}

 We are interested in ways that a finite 2-dimensional complex $X$ might be homotopic to a point.
 The next definition summarises various ways in which $X$ either is a point or can be simplified.

-\begin{definition}[Visibly reducible and irreducible pre-complexes] A finite pre-complex $X$ is \emph{visibly reducible} if any one of the following four conditions hold: \begin{enumerate}[(i)] \item some component of $X$ is a point; \item the 1-skeleton $G$ has a vertex of valence 1; \item $X$ has a \emph{free face} -- that is, an edge $e$ of the 1-skeleton $G$ with $\#w^{-1}(e)=1$; \item a vertex $v$ of $X$ separates its regular neighbourhood $N_X(v)$, so $N_X(v)\setminus\{v\}$ is disconnected. \end{enumerate} A fifth kind of reduction also plays an important role: \begin{enumerate}[(i)] \item a vertex $v$ of $X$ has an incident edge $e$ such that the union $v\cup e$ separates the regular neighbourhood $N_X(v)$. \end{enumerate} If none of conditions (i)-(v) hold then $X$ is called \emph{visibly irreducible}.
-If condition (v) holds but none of conditions (i)-(iv) hold, then $X$ is called \emph{unfold-able}\footnote{The hyphen is to resolve an ambiguity: we mean that such a pre-complex can be unfolded, not that it cannot be folded.}. \end{definition}
+\begin{definition}[Visibly reducible and irreducible pre-complexes] A finite pre-complex $X$ is \emph{visibly reducible} if any one of the following four conditions hold: \begin{enumerate}[(i)] \item some component of $X$ is a point; \item the 1-skeleton $G$ has a vertex of valence 1; \item $X$ has a \emph{free face} --- that is, an edge $e$ of the 1-skeleton $G$ with $\#w^{-1}(e)=1$; \item a vertex $v$ of $X$ separates its regular neighbourhood $N_X(v)$, so $N_X(v)\setminus\{v\}$ is disconnected. \end{enumerate} A fifth kind of reduction also plays an important role: \begin{enumerate}[(i)] \item a vertex $v$ of $X$ has an incident edge $e$ such that the union $v\cup e$ separates the regular neighbourhood $N_X(v)$. \end{enumerate} If none of conditions (i)-(v) hold then $X$ is called \emph{visibly irreducible}.
+If condition (v) holds but none of conditions (i)-(iv) hold, then $X$ is called \emph{unfold-able}\footnote{The hyphen is to resolve an ambiguity: we mean that such a pre-complex can be unfolded, not that it cannot be folded.}. { See Figure~\ref{fig: Torus folding} for a concrete example of an unfold-able 2-complex.} \end{definition}

+{If neither of conditions (i) or (ii) hold then the 1-skeleton of $X$ is a core graph.
+Recall that a graph is called \emph{core} if every vertex is in the image of an immersed cycle.
+Henceforth, we will always implicitly assume that the 1-skeleton of any 2-complex we consider is a core graph.}

-These conditions can also be phrased naturally in terms of Whitehead graphs: see for instance \cite[Lemma 2.10]{wilton_essential_2018} for a similar list of conditions.
+{The conditions of Definition \ref{def: Visibly reducible and visibly irreducible}} can also be phrased naturally in terms of Whitehead graphs: see for instance \cite[Lemma 2.10]{wilton_essential_2018} for a similar list of conditions.
 Recall from \cite{stallings-folding} that a morphism of graphs $f:G\to H$ is a \emph{fold} if it identifies just a single pair of edges $e_1,e_2$, incident at a common vertex.

 \begin{definition} A fold of graphs is called \emph{essential} if it is injective on fundamental groups.
 A morphism of graphs $f:G\to H$ is called an \emph{essential equivalence} if it is a composition of essential folds, or equivalently, it is an isomorphism on fundamental groups.
 A face-essential morphism of complexes $f:Y\to X$ is called an \emph{essential equivalence} if the map of 1-skeleta $f:G_Y\to G_X$ is an essential equivalence of graphs.
 In this case, we also say that $Y$ is an \emph{essential unfolding} of $X$. \end{definition}